naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 >
 > **Zawinkski**: In 2.0 Marc comes into my cubicle and says, "We need a mail reader."
 And I'm like, "OK, that sounds cool.
 I've worked on mail readers before."
 I was living in Berkeley and basically I didn't come into the office for a couple weeks.
 I was spending the whole time sitting in cafes doodling, trying to figure out what I wanted in a mail reader.
 Making lists, crossing it off, trying to decide how long it would take me.
 What should the UI look like?
 >
-> Then I cam back and started coding.
+> Then I came back and started coding.
 And then Marc comes in again and says, "Oh, so we hired this other guy who's done mail stuff before.
 You guys should work together."
 It's this guy Terry Weissman, who was just fantastic -- we worked together so well.
 And it was a completely different dynamic than it had been in the early days with the rest of the browser team.
 >
 > We didn't yell at each other at all.
 And the way we divided up labor, I can't imagine how it possibly worked or could ever work for anyone.
 I had the basic design done and I'd started doing a little coding and every day or every couple of days we'd look at the list of features and I'd go, "Uhhh, maybe I'll work on that," and he'd go, "OK, I'll work on that," and then we'd go away.
 >